 COMP SCAMS: BEWARE OF THESE ‘RED FLAGS’

-According to industry experts, Comp-related scams often involve one or more of these “red flags.”
+According to industry experts, comp-related scams often involve one or more of these “red flags.”
 Although no one sign should necessarily be cause for alarm by itself, two or more should raise suspicions and could trigger an investigation of the claim:

 1. Monday morning report of injury.
 The alleged injury occurs first thing on Monday, or late Friday afternoon, but is not reported until Monday.